bichangwei/PMAT/README.md

                         all/p1/ Default: all
-                        all : De novo assembly including error correction for ONT/CLR data and no error correction for HiFi data p1  : Import error-corrected ONT/CLR data for direct assembly -cs CORRECTSOFT, --correctsoft CORRECTSOFT
+                        all : De novo assembly including error correction for ONT/CLR data and no error correction for HiFi data p1  : Import error-corrected ONT/CLR data for direct assembly -tp TYPE, --type TYPE
+                        mt/pt/all Default: mt
+                        mt   : Assembling the mitochondrial genome
+                        pt   : Assembling the chloroplast genome
+                        all  : Assembling the mitochondrial and chloroplast genomes -cs CORRECTSOFT, --correctsoft CORRECTSOFT
                         Correcting software using nextDenovo or Canu.
 Default: NextDenovo -cp CANU, --canu CANU